 Transport: aviation and shipping

 Aviation and shipping pose major challenges to reducing emissions, due to their reliance on oil-based fuels.
-Although progress is being made on decarbonising shipping, aviation appears set to remain largely reliant on fossil fuels due to the energy needed to get aircraft airborne.
+Although progress is being made on decarbonising shipping, for example shipping giants Maersk setting a net zero CO2 target for 2050, aviation appears set to remain largely reliant on fossil fuels due to the energy needed to get aircraft airborne.

 Both sectors have historically sat outside the UN climate convention, mainly because of their international nature and the difficulty of allocating emissions to specific countries.
 As a result, global progress on tackling emissions from these sectors has been slow.

 Although it is difficult to measure and allocate emissions from these methods of transport specifically in the UK, it is thought that together they account for about 7% of the EU’s total emissions.
 This represents a more than doubling of emissions over the past two decades.

 Aviation in Britain

 In 2018, emissions from aviation in the UK rose to 8% of the UK’s total greenhouse gas emissions, reaching highs last seen in 2006.
 As other sectors like energy generation and industry decarbonise more quickly, aviation could represent a quarter of all UK emissions by 2050 if action is not taken to tackle this sector.

 Only domestic flights are covered by carbon budgets as set by the Committee on Climate Change (CCC).
 The CCC does however assume that the UK share of international emissions is included in the overall net zero by 2050 target under the Climate Change Act.
 They suggest that to reach targets, growth in demand for international flights must be limited, although they expect aviation will emit more than any other sector in 2050.